-Our suppliers have been assessed dependent on our annual spend with them regardless of whether the purchasing conducted through our Head Office or through any of our legal entities.
+Our suppliers have been assessed dependent on our annual spend with them regardless of whether the purchasing is conducted through our Head Office or through any of our legal entities.

-The Managing Directors of all the suppliers have been contacted in writing and have been advised about our Anti-slavery policy and our zero tolerance approach to modern slavery.
-They have been advised that in order to continue our business relationship with them that we expect them to act at all times in a way that is consistent with our Policy aims.
+All of the suppliers have been contacted in writing and have been advised about our Anti-slavery policy and our zero-tolerance approach to modern slavery.
+They have been advised that to continue our business relationship with them that we expect them to act at all times in a way that is consistent with our Policy aims.
 They have been advised that we expect the same standards from all of our contractors, suppliers and other business partners and they have been directed to complete an assessment which outlines the measures that they have put in place.